-ES 230, 330, 430 Science Seminar I, II, III (0.5, 0.5, 0.5)
+ES 230 Sophomore Science Seminar (0.5)

 Science training in academic and professional skills.
 These courses will complement students' development at progressive levels of their program training.
-Pre-requisite: Courses to be taken sequentially or permission of professor.

 ES 301 Physical and Environmental Geography (4)

 This course will take an in-depth look at the geographic regions of the world known as biomes.
 The geological, topographical, and climatic dynamics of each area will be related to ecological integrations.
 The study of each biome will emphasize representative plant and animal species, as well as rates of successional change.
 Three hours lecture and three hours lab per week.
 Pre-requisite: ES 206 or permission of professor.